jakelevi1996/notes/topics/python/README.md

 echo version = \"0.0.1\"                        >> "pyproject.toml"
 ```

-The package can then be installed with the command `python -m pip install -e .`.
+The package can be installed locally in "editable mode" with the command `python -m pip install -e .`.
 The following installation instructions can be added to a `README.md` file:

 ````
 This package can be installed locally in "editable mode" with the following commands: